CDRT/mk_docs/docs/ref/bios/settings/thinkcentre/usb_setup.md

 1.  **Enabled** - Default.
 2. Disabled - disables front USB ports, numbered.

+!!! info ""
-?> When `Disabled` is selected, settings for all front USB ports will not be shown.
+    When `Disabled` is selected, settings for all front USB ports will not be shown.

 | WMI Setting name | Values | Locked by SVP |
 |:---|:---|:---|